The Bankrate promise

 - Business credit cards: Business credit cards often offer rewards and the potential for a lower or introductory APR.
 Borrowing is also flexible — the card can be used when needed.
 You may also receive a business card decision and approval faster than a bank business loan.

 - Online lenders: Online lenders feature quick and easy application and funding timelines.
-Typically, online lenders have more flexible requirements and borrowing guidelines than traditional banks.
-However, these lenders may also charge higher rates than banks, depending on your credit score and the loan type.
+They are also typically more willing to work with business owners with bad credit and startups.
+But these lenders may also charge higher rates than banks, depending on your credit score and the loan type.

 - Merchant cash advance: For businesses that generate a significant amount of sales through debit and credit purchases, a merchant cash advance (MCA) may be a good choice.
 MCAs provide a lump sum of cash, which you repay using a percentage of future card-based sales.
 That said, they typically have higher fees than other borrowing options.